Reykjavik in June: 16 Best Things to Do Under the Midnight Sun

 A trip to the museum in June also ties in perfectly if you’re visiting during the Fisherman’s Festival or Fishermen’s Day, one of the best festivals in Iceland.
 During this day, admission is free, and you can expect fun special events.

-Reykjavik Botanical Garden with a pond and white bridges, a serene and scenic spot among free things to do in Reykjavik in June.Reykjavik’s Botanical Garden in Laugardalur Valley is a spacious, meticulously curated space highlighting Iceland’s native and introduced plant species.
-In June, the long summer days allow visitors to explore the gardens thoroughly, seeing flowers, shrubs, and greenhouses at their peak.
+Reykjavik Botanical Garden with a pond and white bridges, a serene and scenic spot among free things to do in Reykjavik in June.Reykjavik’s Botanical Garden in Laugardalur Valley is a spacious, meticulously curated space that highlights Iceland’s native and introduced plant species.
+In June, the long summer days allow visitors to explore the gardens at a leisurely pace and see the flowers, shrubs, and greenhouses at their peak.

 Beyond visual appeal, the garden offers educational insights into Icelandic flora, including alpine plants, medicinal herbs, and experimental tropical species in its greenhouses.
-It’s located right next to the Reykjavik Family Park and Zoo, making it easy to combine both attractions in one visit.
+It’s located right next to the Reykjavik Family Park and Zoo, so you can easily combine both attractions in one visit.

 Mount Esja rising above lush greenery under a clear sky, one of the must-experience in Reykjavik in June.Just 30 minutes from central Reykjavik, Mount Esja offers one of the most accessible and rewarding outdoor adventures near the city.
 June brings ideal hiking conditions, with snow melted from the upper trails, wildflowers in bloom, and crystal-clear views across the bay.